trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 Refer to [Ceph documentation](http://docs.ceph.com/docs/jewel/rados/operations/add-or-rm-osds/#removing-osds-manual).

 #### 2.2.3.
 Resizing Kubernetes volumes
-  * SSH to ceph-mon and authorize as a root: `sudo -i`
+1.  ssh to ceph-mon and authorize as a root: `sudo -i`
-  * execute: `rbd du` to check space and volume name.
+2. Execute: `rbd du` to check space and volume name.
-  * SSH to kubernetes master node.
+3.  ssh to Kubernetes master node.
-  * Scale deployment to 0 using: `kubectl scale deployment --replicas=0 name-of-deployment`
+4. Set `scale deployment` to 0 using: `kubectl scale deployment --replicas=0 name-of-deployment`
-  * Go back to ceph-mon node and execute: `rbd resize --image image-name --size=value` - Value can have size suffix i.e. `1G` = `1024MB`
+5. Go back to ceph-mon node and execute: `rbd resize --image image-name --size=value` - Value can have size suffix, for example: `1G` = `1024MB`
-  * Map volume with rbd CLI: `rbd map image-name` - read mapped i.e.  `/dev/rbd0`
+6. Map the volume with rbd CLI: `rbd map image-name` - read mapped i.e.  `/dev/rbd0`
-  * Resize file system on volume: `resize2fs /dev/rbd0`
+7. Resize the file system on the volume: `resize2fs /dev/rbd0`
-  * Revoke volume mapping: `rbd unmap /dev/rbd0`
+8. Revoke volume mapping: `rbd unmap /dev/rbd0`
-  * Scale application deployment back to normal: `kubectl scale deployment --replicas=1 name-of-deployment`
+9. Set `scale application deployment` back to normal: `kubectl scale deployment --replicas=1 name-of-deployment`

 ### 2.3.
 Recovery procedure after Ceph cluster failure
 Ceph has no single point-of-failure, and can service requests for data in a “degraded” mode.
 Ceph is generally self-reparing however, when problems persist, monitoring OSDs and placement groups will help you identify the problem.